truenas/documentation/content/TruenasApps/StableApps/PlexApp.md

 {{< trueimage src="/images/SCALE/Apps/InstallPlexStorageConfigDataACLandACE.png" alt="Add Plex Data Storage" id="Add Plex Data Storage" >}}

-Select **Add** to the right of **ACL Entries** for each user or group entry you want to add. or example, add the **568** user and **0**, and give each **FULL_CONTROL Access**.
+Select **Add** to the right of **ACL Entries** for each user or group entry you want to add.
+For example, add the **568** user and **0**, and give each **FULL_CONTROL Access**.

 Select **Force Flag**.

-Repeat the storage steps above for the **Plex Configuration** and, if using a dataset for logs, for the **Plex Logs** storage volumes.
+Repeat the storage steps above for the **Plex Configuration** and, when using a dataset for logs, for the **Plex Logs** storage volumes.
-Create a dataset for log storage if you want to save and easily access log data.
+Create a dataset for log storage to save and easily access log data.
 If not, set the storage volume type to either **temporary** or **tmpfs** for both **Logs** and **Transcode** storage.
 {{< /expand >}}

-Add any labels you want to use to group or organize your media files.
+Add any labels you want to use to organize your media files.
 For example, labeling video files as *movies* or *sports*, etc. Labels allow creating custom groupings or classifications beyond the default metadata provided by Plex.

-Accept the defaults in **Resources Configuration**, and select the GPU option if applicable.
+Accept the defaults in **Resources Configuration** and select the GPU option if you have a compatible GPU installed in the system and you want to use it for hardware-accelerated transcoding.

 Click **Install**.
 A progress dialog opens before switching to the **Installed** applications screen.
 The **Installed** screen shows the **plex** app in the **Deploying** state until fully installed and then the status changes to **Running** when ready to use.